idfive/Developer-Documentation/docs/general/documentation/buddy-pipeline.md

   ![Buddy Pipeline List](_media/buddy-pipeline-list.jpg)
 - In the pipeline screen you should see the steps listed out that will be performed: `Execute: npm install`, `Execute: npm run build`, `Execute: npm run fractal:build` & `Upload files to staging2 (Bruce)`.
 Click `Upload files to staging2 (Bruce)` to get the ssh key to authenticate.
   ![Buddy Deploy To Staging Pipeline](_media/buddy-deploy-to-staging-pipeline.jpg)
+- In the `Upload files to staging2 (Bruce)` screen, click on the "Target" link (in-between the "Transfer" and "Options" items).
-- In the `Upload files to staging2 (Bruce)` screen, scroll down to `Env's key` and copy from `echo -e`... down to before the `chmod 0600 ~/.ssh/authorized_keys` line.
-You should see that the Authentication mode is set to `id_project key`.
+- In the "Target" screen, scroll down to "COMMANDS TO ADD PUBLIC KEY TO YOUR SERVER" and select and copy everything from `'ssh-ed` to `[name of your project] Key'` (see screenshot)
   ![Buddy Deploy To Staging Keys](_media/buddy-upload-to-staging2.jpg)

 ### Paste ssh key from Buddy onto server

-- SSH back into the staging server `ssh idfive@staging2.idfive.com` (or navigate to the root if you're still in the `public_html` directory)
+- On the staging server `ssh idfive@staging2.idfive.com` (if not still there), run `nano ~/.ssh/authorized_keys` to edit the `authorized_keys` file
-- From the root paste in the code that's been selected
+- Navigate to the bottom of this screen and paste in the code that's been selected from above
-- This isn't required, but if you want to confirm that your key is pasted in properly, enter `- vim ~/.ssh/authorized_keys` and scroll down to view at the bottom, `:quit` to exit vim
-- `exit` once complete
+- Type `^O` to save and then `^X` to exit, then run `exit` to log out of the server

 ### Deploy and confirm